 Clinical trials are lengthy and expensive.
 We or our licensees incur substantial expense for, and devote significant time to, preclinical testing and clinical trials, yet cannot be certain that the tests and trials will ever result in the commercial sale of a product.
 For example, clinical trials require adequate supplies of drug and sufficient patient enrollment.
 Delays in patient enrollment can result in increased costs and longer development times.
-Even if we or our licensees successfully complete clinical trials for our product candidates, we or our licensees might not file the required regulatory submissions in a timely manner and may not receive regulatory approval for the drug candidate.
+Even if we or our licensees successfully complete clinical trials for our product candidates, we or our licensees might not file the required regulatory submissions in a timely manner and may not receive regulatory approval for the product candidate.

-If we or our licensees do not obtain and maintain governmental approvals for our products under development, we or our partners will not be able to sell these potential products, which would significantly harm our business because we will receive no revenue
+If we or our licensees do not obtain and maintain governmental approvals for our products under development, we or our partners will not be able to sell these potential products, which would significantly harm our business because we will receive no revenue.

 We or our licensees must obtain regulatory approval before marketing or selling our future drug products.
 If we or our licensees are unable to receive regulatory approval and do not market or sell our future drug products, we will never receive any revenue from such product sales.
 In the United States, we or our partners must obtain FDA approval for each drug that we intend to commercialize.
 The FDA approval process is typically lengthy and expensive, and approval is never certain.
 Products distributed abroad are also subject to foreign government regulation.
-The FDA or foreign regulatory agencies have not approved any of our drug candidates.
-If we or our licensees fail to obtain regulatory approval we will be unable to market and sell our future drug products.
-We have several drug products in various stages of preclinical and clinical development; however, we are unable to determine when, if ever, any of these products will be commercially available.
-Because of the risks and uncertainties in biopharmaceutical development, our drug candidates could take a significantly longer time to gain regulatory approval than we expect or may never gain approval.
-If the FDA delays regulatory approval of our drug candidates, our management's credibility, our company's value and our operating results may suffer.
-Even if the FDA or foreign regulatory agencies approve a drug candidate, the approval may limit the indicated uses for a drug candidate and/or may require post-marketing studies.
+The FDA or foreign regulatory agencies have not approved any of our drug products in various stages of preclinical and clinical development; however, we are unable to determine when, if ever, any of these products will be commercially available.
+Because of the risks and uncertainties in biopharmaceutical development, our product candidates could take a significantly longer time to gain regulatory approval than we expect or may never gain approval.
+If the FDA delays regulatory approval of our product candidates, our management's credibility, our company's value and our operating results may suffer.
+Even if the FDA or foreign regulatory agencies approve a product candidate, the approval may limit the indicated uses for a product candidate and/or may require post-marketing studies.